SMS Breakdown: Character Limits, Segments & Your Plan Usage

 This behavior is outside of Talkroute's control, as it depends on the recipient's mobile provider and messaging app.
 Regardless of how it appears, each segment still counts toward your monthly message usage.

-Each segment counts as 1 message toward your monthly usage.
+Each SMS segment counts as 1 message toward your monthly usage.

 For example, if you send a single 1000-character message: